5 Ways to Give Residents the Tech Amenities They Want

 1. Upgraded tech in amenities

-Pelotons are becoming more common in community gyms.
+Pelotons are becoming more common in apartment community gyms.
 They allow residents to create profiles and use their accounts to follow along with workouts from home such as yoga, strength training, running, and meditation.
 However, you don’t need a Peloton to give residents structured workouts.
 Encourage exercise and a sense of community among residents by implementing weekly virtual or socially-distanced fitness classes.
 People love choices, so try offering a variety of class options each week.

 2. No-contact, online amenity reservations

-You need a hands-off way to manage your amenities that you know you can trust.
+You need a hands-off way to manage your apartment amenities that you know you can trust.
 Amenity Boss was created as a tool for you to manage amenities and allow residents to reserve their amenity times from home.
 Amenity Boss is the most flexible amenity management solution out there.
 Management sets customizable apartment and occupancy time limits for each amenity.
 Whether it’s the bark park, the pool, grills, or business center time, residents can use the Amenity Pass cloud-based app to view occupancy counts and get passes based on availability.
 Read our post, “How Amenity Boss Can Help Reopen Amenities” to learn more about how to manage your amenities fairly while giving residents a smart solution to make their lives easier.

 3. Resident portals